Qiskit/qiskit/docs/intro_tutorial1.rst

 Introduction to Qiskit
 ======================

-When using Qiskit an user workflow nominally consists of following four high-level steps:
+When using Qiskit a user workflow nominally consists of following four high-level steps:

 - **Build**: Design a quantum circuit(s) that represents the problem you are